blackwhites/Kubernetes-Lab-Tutorial/content/setup.md

 On CentOS systems, the suggested storage mapper is the Device Mapper.

 Also, since Kubernetes uses a different network model than Docker, we need to prevent Docker to use NAT/IP Table rewriting.
+For this reason, we disable the IP Table and NAT options in Docker daemon.

 Start and enable the docker service